omidarmat/onLearn/typescript.md

 > **Note:** TypeScript doesn’t use “types on the left”-style declarations like int x = 0; Type annotations will always go after the thing being typed.
 >

-In most cases, though, this isn’t needed.
+**In most cases, though, this isn’t needed**.
 Wherever possible, TypeScript tries to automatically *infer* the types in your code.
 For example, the type of a variable is inferred based on the type of its initializer:

 ```ts
 // No type annotation needed -- 'myName' inferred as type 'string'